Guildford Circular via Albury Park Walk

 20. St Martha's Hill to Chilworth Station direct (1¾ km)

-• Take the Downs Link path opposite down the other side of the hill, where it turns left.
-After crossing the River Tillingbourne turn right into the Gunpowder Mills.
+• Go across the PW and take the Downs Link path down the other side of the hill.
+Follow it round to the left and across the River Tillingbourne, then turn right into the old Gunpowder Mills.
 Fork left at

 1. At the path junction leave the NDW by going straight across the broad sandy path onto a short link path to a T-junction with a bridleway.
 Turn right onto this track (which was signposted 40m back as the start of the Downs Link?) and follow it steadily downhill for 750m.
 After a long straight stretch turn left at a T-junction to stay on the Downs Link.

 2. The track goes gently downhill and merges with a farm drive from the left.
-After crossing the River Tillingbourne turn right into the Gunpowder Mills site, taking the main (left-hand) path after going through a metal kissing gate.
-Follow the path past the massive ruins of the Incorporating Mills? and round to the right.
-In a further 150m you come to a clearing with picnic tables.
+After crossing the River Tillingbourne turn right into the Gunpowder Mills site and take the left-hand path, through a metal kissing gate.
+Soon there are glimpses of the massive ruins of the Incorporating Mills? off to your left.
+Later the path merges with one from the other side of the ruins and in a further 150m you come to a clearing with picnic tables.

 3. At the clearing fork left